$39 Essential • DOCX • 5–10 mins

 What recruiters scan first

-• Safety signals: pre-starts, hazard reporting, fatigue management, radios/comms, separation rules.
+- Safety signals: pre-starts, hazard reporting, fatigue management, radio communications and separation rules.

-• Production mindset: consistent cycles, following dispatch, reporting issues early (no fake numbers).
+- Production mindset: consistent cycles, following dispatch and reporting issues early without fake numbers.

 Suggested structure

-Summary: highlight safety, procedural discipline, communications, shift work.
+Summary: highlight safety, procedural discipline, communications and shift work.

-Skills: pre-start inspections, radio comms, following dispatch, situational awareness.
+Skills: pre-start inspections, radio communications, following dispatch and situational awareness.

-Employment History: bullets that show safe habits and consistency.
+Employment History: use bullets that show safe habits and consistency.

 Pre-start inspections